10 Best Food Tours in Rome - Honest Reviews from Real Foodies (2025)

 Assortment of traditional Roman pasta dishes served during a food tour at the Theatre of Pompey in RomeVarious Roman pasta dishes we enjoyed during our food tour near the historic Theatre of Pompey—each one better than the last!

-One of our favourite stops was a cosy wine and antipasti bar, where we relaxed with a platter of cured meats and cheeses, all paired with a lovely local wine.
-The atmosphere was perfect—easygoing, warm, and full of that effortless Roman charm.
+One of our favourite stops had to be this cosy little wine and antipasti bar.
+We settled in with a board full of cured meats and cheeses, all perfectly paired with a local wine.

 🍩 5. & 6. & 7.
 Stops: Tiramisu, Espresso, and Gelato...